Hackathon: 24 hours on Data Mashup for Big Data Analytics in a Smartening World

 Hackathon Challenges: The task for the hackathon is to develop data mashup scheme to cross reference any given datasets and apply statistical analysis, machine learning, and visualization tools to statistically analyze and develop predictive models to draw meaningful results.
 To achieve the goal, think outside the box and come up with innovative ideas that bring more value out of the data.

 Hackathon Problems: One or more hackathon topics will be provided for the COMPSAC conference.
 Each hackathon topic will include problem statements, a set of challenge questions, and a set of relevant datasets.
-Hackathon problems will be available soon.

 Hackathon Participants: All participants must be registered via the COMPSAC main conference website and attend physically.
 You may register as a team (up to four per team) or an individual (we will place you on a team).
 Each participant brings his/her own laptop with all the necessary computing tools.
 No remote computing resources are allowed.
 All implementation must be based on the original work.